volod-k/agentic-ai-soc-knowledge-base/research/how-to-evaluate-vendors/best-ai-soc-providers-2026.md

 #### 🤔 Why Companies Consider Stellar Cyber
 Tool consolidation is the draw, replacing 5+ separate point solutions with a unified platform that works alongside any existing EDR.
 The open architecture avoids the vendor lock-in that plagues closed XDR platforms, and the multi-tenant design makes it the default choice for [MSSPs](https://underdefense.com/blog/best-mssp-providers/).

-#### 🎯 Ideal Customer Profile
-Best suited for:

-- MSSPs needing multi-tenant AI SOC capabilities for their customer base

-- Resource-constrained SOC teams looking to consolidate 5+ tools into one platform

-- Organizations wanting open architecture with freedom to choose best-of-breed EDR and firewall

 #### 💰 Commercial Model
 No public per-seat or per-asset pricing.
 Unified licensing across consolidated functions is positioned as a cost-reduction benefit.
 Total funding exceeds $68 million.